zzzprojects/docs/entityframework.net/pages/saving-data/transaction.md

 ## Default Behaviour

  - In Entity Framework, `SaveChanges` automatically starts a transaction and commits or rolls it back.
- - It means the Entity Framework maintains a transaction for the multiple entity inserts, update and delete in a single `SaveChanges()` method.
+ - It means the Entity Framework maintains a transaction for the multiple entity inserts, updates, and deletes in a single `SaveChanges()` method.
  - When we execute another operation, the Entity Framework creates a new transaction.

 The following example saves two author entities by calling `SaveChanges()` for each entity.